Dog Bite Injury Statistics

 Drilling Down the Dog Bite Statistics.

 Even the calmest and the most well-trained pet may still present a risk to the general public.
 Each year, hundreds of dog attacks result in even more injuries.
 Mainly at risk are young children, who are most commonly bit by dogs.
 In other cases, dogs are also responsible for fatal attacks, especially among kids.
-Unfortunately, not only are the humans affected by such attacks, but certain dog breeds get singled out due to such attacks and the notoriety they garner.
+Unfortunately, certain dog breeds are singled out as dangerous from the notoriety they garner.

 Understanding the Rates of Deadly Dog Bites.